Foreclosure Attorney Services

 - Carefully review offers to refinance or consolidate your credit card debts with your mortgage as this may make matters worse

 - Scrutinize “deals” with high interest rates and large fees

 - It may not be wise to agree to sell your home to someone who claims they will lease it back to you

-- Talk to a lawyer before you sign anything!!
+- Talk to a foreclosure attorney before you sign anything!

-As always, The Long Island Law Firm of VAUGHN & WEBER, PLLC is here to assist you.
+As always, our foreclosure attorneys are here to assist you.
 We are conveniently located in the heart of Nassau County, Long Island, at 393 Jericho Turnpike, Suite #208, Mineola, NY 11501.
 Contact us at (516) 858-2620 to arrange a FREE foreclosure defense consultation with one of our foreclosure attorneys.
 We are your foreclosure defense lawyers!